 The two other museums are the Lower Belvedere & Belvedere 21.
 Both have temporary exhibitions, so it’s worth seeing what’s on at Belvedere.at.

-We didn’t book tickets in advance, and we had no trouble just turning up, but it might be a good idea to book tickets in advance if you are visiting during peak season.
+We didn’t book tickets in advance and had no trouble just turning up, but it might be a good idea to book in advance if you are visiting during peak season.

 There is also a guided tour with entrance to the Belvedere Museum.